 - In the Tool Properties view, enable the Automatically create a group when creating a new deformation rig option so that your deformation chains are created inside groups.
 Every point in a deformation chain is an individual layer, so creating deformers with this option disabled is liable to clutter your Timeline and Node view.

-- Place the cursor at the root of your drawing or drawing hierarchy.
-For example, if you're creating a deformer for a whole arm, place your cursor over the shoulder joint.
+- Place the cursor where you want to create the root of your deformation chain.
+The root of the deformation chain should be where the body part is bound to the remainder of the body.
+For example, if you're creating a deformer for a whole arm, you should create its root point at the shoulder joint.

 - Repeat this process until you have finished building the Curve chain.